 Next Generations Science Standards

-- Use models to describe that energy in animals’ food (used for body repair, growth, motion, and to maintain body warmth) was once energy from the sun.
+- Use models to describe that energy in animals’ food (used for body repair, growth, and motion and to maintain body warmth) was once energy from the sun.
+[Clarification Statement: Examples of models could include diagrams, and flow charts.]

 Science & Engineering Practices